twirl/The-API-Book/src/en/clean-copy/03-Section II. The API Patterns/10-api-patterns-partial-updates.md

 While this approach may appear more robust, it doesn't fundamentally address the problems:
   * “Magical” values are replaced with “magical” prefixes
-  * The fragmentation of algorithms and the non-transitivity of operations persist.
+  * The fragmentation of algorithms and the result’s dependence on the order of operations persist.

 Given that the format becomes more complex and less intuitively understandable, we consider this enhancement dubious.

-A **more consistent solution** is to split an endpoint into several idempotent sub-endpoints, each having its own independent identifier and/or address (which is usually enough to ensure the transitivity of independent operations).
+A **more consistent solution** is to split an endpoint into several idempotent sub-endpoints, each having its own independent identifier and/or address (which is usually enough to ensure the order-independence of different types of operations).
 This approach aligns well with the decomposition principle we discussed in the “[Isolating Responsibility Areas](#api-design-isolating-responsibility)” chapter.

 ```json
 // Creates an order